Mother arrested after 3-month-old has BAC of .359% in Springfield Township

 Police say in late October, her daughter was taken to Akron Children's Hospital after she became sick.

-Doctor’s determined the child had a blood alcohol content (B.A.C.) was .359%, according to a press release.
+Doctors determined the child had a blood alcohol content (B.A.C.) of .359%, according to a press release.

 The child was treated in the Natal Intensive Care Unit.